Search for celebrities on Ancestry.com!Matt Howard

 Born March 18, 1939, in Quincy, she moved to Vallejo and lived there until she was 12, then moved to Pasadena and Chino, where she graduated from Chino High School.

-She worked as a telephone operator for Pacific Bell until she met the love of her life, Ken Ridenour; six months later, she was married and traveling to Montana to start her new life.
+She worked as a telephone operator for Pacific Bell until she met the love of her life, Ken Ridenour; six months later, she was marriage and traveling to Montana to start her new life.

 After their two children were born, the couple lived in North Carolina, Hawaii, Texas and California.
 Following a divorce, she worked as a machinist for the EDO Corp., then moved to Northern California to live with her daughter and help raise her four grandchildren.